Gage77/Abstractanator/README.md

 Finally, there will be a folder/unfolder utility that will  serve to allow the user to fold the current image, much like you would fold a physical piece of paper, along customizable lines such that the resulting image is folded and compressed.
 Once folded, all future abstractions will only occur to the parts of the image that are presented on-screen.
 After future abstractions have occured, the image can then be unfolded, revealing the parts of the image that had since been folded and hidden from view.
 The end result of this type of abstraction is to obtain an image that is abstracted on varying degrees at varying locations on the image, allowing for a larger variety of abstractions to be obtained.

-*AbstractanatorVR:*
-The AbstractanatorVR application will serve as a way of taking an abstracted image from the Abstractanator application and manipulating it in various ways within a 3D virtual reality environment.
-We aim to have a number of main features within this environment, with 2 main features proposed and the possibility to add more in the future.

-The first, major feature will be the ability to summon basic, manipulatable polyhedrons that can be moved around and placed anywhere within the environment.
-These 3D objects will initially not have any textures associated with their surface.
-The user will then be able to bring in their abstracted image obtained from the Abstractanator application, and apply said image as a texture to a chosen 3D object.
-The image will then wrap around the object, allowing the user to then observe their abstracted image within a 3D space.

-Secondly, users will have the ability to summon, move around, and manipulate a basic light source to allow for viewing of 3D objects and abstracted images in various different lightings.

-All other features outside of the scope of the ones listed above will be considered stretchgoals for this project, with the overall structure of the project itself lending to future modularity in both the Abstractanator application and the associated AbstractanatorVR environment.

 ## Roles:
 While we determined that it will be best for all of our team to share a small part of each role listed below, we felt that it would be imperative to define a number of basic roles with associated  guidelines for each of us to prescribe our workload to in order to maintain a steady flow and achieve a high level of reliability and communication between us.
 The major roles are listed below.